krishnavelu/alice_blue/README.md

-# Python SDK for Alice Blue API
+# Official Python SDK for Alice Blue API

-The Python library for communicating with the Alice Blue APIs.
+The Official Python library for communicating with the Alice Blue APIs.

 Alice Blue Python library provides an easy to use wrapper over the HTTPs APIs.